-It’s not uncommon for musicians to be so focused on making a living that they neglect any processes involved in driving sales.
-Discussion here will be on online niche-based marketing/narrow-branding that, while can apply to business universally, will be applied here to the modern online music business - speaking from the standpoint that the call of today’s industries for necessary transparency and personal engagement/individual communication makes niche marketing potentially the most effective business strategy of our time.
-Research of who and where your audience is as a fundamental priority is more effective (and considerate) than endlessly bothering broadly targeted people with above-the-line advertising.
-In a nutshell, niche music marketing is endless research and engagement with the people who your niche-based product (your music, that’s narrowed down to a clear, distinct and unique style) resonates with most.
+Discussion here will be on online niche-based marketing and personal branding that, while can apply to business universally, will be applied here to the modern online music business - speaking from the standpoint that the call of today’s industries for necessary transparency and personal engagement/individual communication along with the necessity to stand out in the age of abundance makes niche marketing potentially the most effective business strategy of our time.

-This tried and tested marketing concept trades quantity for quality of support.
-It focuses on obtaining one quality supporter at a time repeatedly and continuously on a more personal basis, as opposed to above-the-line general advertising where the individual sale itself is prioritised long before the long-term loyalty of recyclable customers.
-Creating a fanbase here means being genuinely engaged with a highly targeted audience, creating culture, value and community for your fanbase to be a part of and developing individual relationships with fans, understanding them and learning which aspects of your own culture you should enhance/develop and where else your music may resonate online.
+This tried and tested career concept trades quantity for quality of support.
+It focuses on individual relationship building and cultivating your strengths to produce and serve content/value to a like-minded demographic.
+Creating a fanbase here means being genuinely engaged with a specific audience who resonate with your own clear and concise artist/personal identity that can be developed through self awareness - creating culture, value and community for your fanbase to be a part of and developing individual relationships, mutual/conceptual understanding and learning which aspects of your own culture to enhance/develop accordingly.

-So let’s assume you have everything in place.
-You have quality music, an established niche, an understanding of your market and audience and a firm direction.
-You’ve established your specific core values and characteristics as a brand/business that you’re now going to use to target likewise people.
+Let’s assume you have everything in place.
+You know yourself well enough to represent yourself clearly, you have quality music, an established niche, a fair idea and understanding of your audience and a firm direction.
+You know your core values and characteristics as a brand/business that you’re now going to use to resonate with likewise people.

 But, no one is aware of you.

 Note: This concept is niche based, so if you haven’t established the aspects just mentioned, understanding and developing these areas should be prioritised to apply this concept effectively.